 There are two types of influence: positive or negative.

-- During transformations, display the meta at half its Wiresize resolution.
+During transformations, display the meta at half its Viewport resolution.

 This should help you if you experience difficulties (metas are quite computationally intensive…), but with modern computers, this should not happen, unless you use many metas, or very high resolutions…